 Whilst all participants were supportive of robust floodplain harvesting measurement and compliance, the draft strategy’s reporting requirements were considered by some to be too onerous to manage and administer and the checking of gauges during flood, unsafe.
 Others raised concerns that self-reporting would not effectively support compliance and that gauge boards were a simplistic and outdated technology.

 Sharing feedback and the next steps forward

-A consultation outcomes report on the draft Monitoring and Auditing Strategy will be publicly released by 31 August 2019.
-This document provides the department’s response to consultation feedback, including a summary of the responses received and details on proposed changes to the strategy as a result of this feedback.
+A consultation outcomes report on the draft Monitoring and Auditing Strategy has been prepared, this document provides the department’s response to consultation feedback, including a summary of the responses received and details on proposed changes to the strategy as a result of this feedback.
 Stakeholder workshops will be held during September 2019 to provide an opportunity to discuss these changes with you.

 The department will release a Floodplain Harvesting Measurement Strategy by December 2019 that will set a new course for improving the measurement and compliance of floodplain harvesting in NSW.
 The floodplain harvesting measurement strategy will be operational prior to the release of floodplain harvesting licences.

 Ongoing regulation of floodplain harvesting in accordance with the Strategy will be the responsibility of the Natural Resources Access Regulator.
 WaterNSW will be responsible for the accounting and billing associated with floodplain harvesting.